RRIF vs Annuity

 What is your risk tolerance?

 If you're only interested in guaranteed investments such as GICs, then a life annuity is probably your best bet.
-Registered annuities will almost invariably give you a higher retirement income than a RRIF, without any fear of running out of money.
+Registered annuities will almost invariably give you a higher retirement income than a RRIF, without any fear of running out of money or stock market crashes.